Introduction to Information Security IF011.16

 Length: 1 hour

-Target Audience: DOD civilian and military personnel with little or no experience working with classified information
+Target Audience: DOD civilian and military personnel with little or no experience working with information security policies and procedures or classified national security information

 Requirements: